Yhemmy-Diamond/yhemmy-diamond.github.io/README.md

 ![Dashboard](/assets/pizza_dashboard.png)

 #### Project Description
-This project explores sales data from a pizza business to uncover insights about product performance, customer preferences, and sales trends.
+This project explores sales data from a pizza business to uncover insights about products performances, customer preferences, and sales trends.
 The dashboard provides a comprehensive analysis of key metrics such as top-performing pizzas, sales distribution across different periods, and customer purchasing patterns.
 The ultimate goal is to equip decision-makers with actionable insights to maximize revenue and customer satisfaction. \
 **Technology:** SQL, Power BI

 #### North Star Metric